 If you would like to bring visitors, such as family and friends, to the lab, notify your mentor or group supervisor at least two or three days in advance.
 He or she will need to submit and approve a visitor request on your behalf.
 Note: Foreign nationals cannot host visitors without a JPL employee present for the entirety of the visit.

-If you receive an interview request from news media or other organizations, such as your university, contact web producer Kim Orr in the Education Office prior to your interview for guidelines and resources.
+If you receive an interview request from news media or other organizations, such as your university, contact the Education Office prior to your interview for guidelines and resources.

 Watch the video below for more on interviewing and fielding requests from news media: